vectorgrp/XCPlite/examples/no_a2l_demo/README.md

 An XCPlite specific A2L creator/writer with ELF/DWARF reader is built into the xcpclient tool.

-Step 1: A2L template generation:
+Option 1: A2L template generation:

-- Creates a complete A2L template with IF_DATA, memory segments and events from ELF by detecting static segment and event marker variables created by the XCPlite code instrumentaion
+- Creates a complete A2L template with IF_DATA, epk version,memory segments and events from ELF by detecting static segment and event marker variables created by the XCPlite code instrumentaion

-Step 2: A2L content generation:
+Option 2: Full A2L content generation:

 - Add calibration parameters
     The reference pages of all calibration parameters must be in addressable (4 GB - 32bit) global memory (.bss segment must be in this range)
     Detect calibration parameters by the address of their default/reference page by naming convention and segment marker variable
     XCP needs to be configured for absolute calibration segment addressing